Skip to main content

 Local senior exemption Owner-occupants who meet age, income, and asset rules City or town assessor Boston FY2026 41C is $1,000, with up to another $1,000 possible

-Means-tested senior exemption Long-time homeowners in towns that adopted a larger local option City or town assessor Hingham posts a maximum of $2,820 and a 50% bill cap
+Means-tested senior exemption Long-time homeowners in towns that adopted a larger local option City or town assessor Hingham posts a $2,820 maximum and a 50% bill cap for its current posted cycle

-Senior tax deferral Homeowners who need time, not just a smaller bill City or town assessor State law allows age 65+ seniors to defer all or part of taxes if they qualify
+Senior tax deferral Homeowners who need time, not just a smaller bill City or town assessor State law allows some seniors age 65+ to defer all or part of taxes

-Senior work-off abatement Seniors who can volunteer for the city or town Senior center, assessor, or local program office State law allows up to $2,000 in a tax year
+Senior work-off abatement Seniors who can volunteer for the city or town Senior center, assessor, or local program office State law allows up to $2,000 in a tax year, unless a local 125-hour option applies

 Residential, CPA, and hardship add-ons Owner-occupants in towns with extra local options City or town assessor Boston FY2026 residential exemption saves up to $4,353.74